Skip to content

 • halt - clean disk-preserving shutdown.
 The VM exits, the disk stays. start boots the same disk back up.

-• kill — hard terminate (SIGKILL or equivalent).
+• kill - hard termination.
 For when stop doesn’t return.

 • quarantine - sever host-side network and mediation while preserving disk and event history.
 The VM may still be running.
 A forensic state, not a normal stopped state - you must halt, stop, or kill it before you can start it again.

-• delete — remove the workspace and its state.
-Refuses while a Firecracker VM is still running; halt or stop first.
+• delete - remove the workspace and its state.
+Refuses while a VM process is still running; halt or stop first.